Get Your Mental Health Support Letter Online

 Workplace reasonable adjustments

-A mental health letter for work — or mental health letter for employer — supports a formal request for reasonable adjustments.
-This mental health reasonable adjustments letter under the Equality Act 2010 — flexible working hours, remote work arrangements, phased return, reduced workload, quiet workspace, or time off for appointments.
+A mental health letter for work supports a formal request for reasonable adjustments under the Equality Act 2010, including flexible working hours, remote working arrangements, phased return, reduced workload, a quiet workspace, or time off for appointments.
 The letter confirms the condition and the clinical basis for the requested adjustments without requiring full medical disclosure to your employer.

 🏠